 For collateral-based loans, the national average for a single asset is $150.
 However, this amount increases depending on the value of the property and the amount of money you wish to take out.

 Different banks, pawns, and financial institutions accept various modes of repayment.
-It also varies depending on your area and the type of title loan you secured.
+It also varies depending on your area and the type of loan you secured.

 Make sure you check the terms and agreements of their repayment policies as they differ from lender to lender.
 Most companies, however, allow cash or credit payments while others allow online processing.